azeek21/Next-Notes/src/pages/README.md

 To create a dynamic route like localhost:3000/product/productsId here productsId is any possible non nested route
 eg: localhost:3000/product/1, localhost:3000/product/2, localhost:3000/product/big-red-hat.
 Above 1, 2, big-red-hat all considered dynamic part of the route and we can create one route file that can handle all there routes.
-### dynamic parts of the route is market with [filename].tsx
+### dynamic parts of the route is marked with [filename].tsx
-so to handle abouve routes we just need below sturcture
+so to handle above routes we just need below sturcture
 ````pages/
     | - product /
     ------| - index.tsx